Dominikwigh/football-quiz/README.md

   * The timer is located between the heading and the main quiz section and runs from 60sec down when start quiz is clicked.
   * If the time runs out the user will get a alert message with the text "Sorry You ran out of time".
   ![Image of the timer](/assets/images/timer.png)
-* Main quiz
-The main quiz contains a question at the top and four different answers when a answer is selcted it shows directly if wrong or correct with colors red or green.
+* The main quiz contains a question at the top and four different answers when a answer is selected it shows directly if wrong or correct with colors red or green.
 And when a answer is clicked the next button shows up and the user can navigate to the next question.
 ![Correct or incorrect answer iamge](/assets/images/right%20or%20wrong.png)
 * When the quiz is completed a button with the text restart quiz shows up and there is a possibilty to restart the quiz.